matt-roz/progressive_growing_of_gans_tensorflow_2/README.md

 [Paper (arXiv)](http://arxiv.org/abs/1710.10196) <br>
 [TensorFlow 1 Implementation (github)](https://github.com/tkarras/progressive_growing_of_gans)
+---

-#### Overview
+### Overview
 The repository at hand was written to get myself more comfortable and familiar with TensorFlow 2.
-It aims to provide a maintainable and (hopefully) well-written implementation of Progressive GANs in TensorFlow 2.
+It aims to provide a maintainable and well-written implementation of Progressive GANs in TensorFlow 2.
 It follows the best practices for **distributed computing with custom training loops and dynamic models** according to [TensorFlow's API](https://www.tensorflow.org/api_docs/python/).
 This repository aims to use the *highest level API* available in TensorFlow 2 for each building block (dataset, model, layer, etc.):

 * [`tf.data.Dataset`](https://www.tensorflow.org/api_docs/python/tf/data/Dataset): a `celeb_a_hq` pipeline built via [tensorflow_datasets](https://www.tensorflow.org/datasets)
 * [`tf.keras.Model`](https://www.tensorflow.org/api_docs/python/tf/keras/Model): functional API implementations of models (for shape inference at `model.build()` time)